salsalabs/engexport/README.md

 ## Schema

 This app uses a schema file to determine which fields to send to the output.
 A schema file is a YAML-formatted file containing definitions for each of the files that the app can export.
+Schema files are stored in `./public`.
+Schemas are comiled into a Go file using `statik`.
+That manes the available to the app without having to tell the app where they live.

 The YAML file consists of a number of sections.
 Each section describes the rules to use when exporting a Salsa Classic database table.